pvln94/WeatherPrediction_Using_HMM/README.md

 Preview of website:
 ![image](https://github.com/user-attachments/assets/6b09b67e-df4e-479c-89a5-6717426e9f8a)

-Note: I attached a zip folder, u can use it and execute following commands to get website.
+Note: execute "app.py" file from above by following commands to get website.

 Code to run website is as in follows